Anglican Diocese of the South: History

 The Anglican Diocese of the South was created on June 9, 2010 as a new diocese of the Anglican Church in North America.
 Its first bishop is Foley Beach, consecrated on October 9, 2010, at the Church of the Apostles, in Atlanta, Georgia, by Archbishop Robert Duncan.
 Beach has been Rector and Pastor of the Holy Cross Anglican Church, in Loganville, since 2004.

 On April 18, 2012, the Anglican Diocese of the South announced the temporary affiliation of T. J. Johnston, of the Anglican Mission in the Americas, as Assisting Bishop, a measure to "provide a temporary jurisdictional connection" at least for 180 days until the future of the AMiA clergy and parishes is clarified.

 On June 21, 2014, Beach was elected the second Archbishop of the Anglican Church in North America, with his enthronement taking place on 9 October 2014.
-He remains as bishop of the Anglican Diocese of the South.
+He remained as bishop of the Anglican Diocese of the South.
 Archbishop Beach called the Right Reverend Dr. Francis Lyons III as assisting bishop since 2014.

-The Reverend Canon Steven Saul served as the first Canon to the Ordinary for the diocese.
-Thereafter, The Reverend Canon Greg Goebel served in the role and currently the Reverend Canon Sean George serves the role as Canon to the Ordinary.
+In 2026, 14 parishes in the western area of the diocese—Arkansas, Missouri, Mississippi and West Tennessee—applied to the ACNA to be recognized as a new diocese.
+The ACNA's Provincial Council approved the new diocese, to be called the Anglican Diocese of the Mid-South, at its June 2026 meeting.
+The congregations will remain part of the Diocese of the South until the new diocese elects its first bishop in 2027.